luckrnx09/python-guide-for-javascript-engineers/docs/about-the-book.md

 ### Errata

 Due to my limited knowledge, errors may occur during the writing process.
-If you discover any mistakes in the book, I welcome you to submit a pull request through the "Edit This Page" link at the bottom left of the article to help improve the content of this book.
+If you discover any mistakes in the book, I welcome you to submit a pull request through the "Edit this page" link at the bottom left of the article to help improve the content of this book.

 <div align="right">
     <span> — </span>